Medical Physics Track

-Medical physics is a field that applies concepts and methods of physics to medicine.
-The research focus of the Medical Physics Track in the BME Graduate Program at UT Southwestern is the development of cutting-edge imaging and therapeutic tools to help cancer radiotherapy treatment.
-For more details, review the Medical Physics Degree Plan.
+The research focus of Medical Physics is the development of cutting-edge imaging and therapeutic tools to help cancer radiotherapy treatment.
+Examples include:

 - Medical image reconstruction and application in radiotherapy